Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/3-Accounts_and_UTXOs_slides.md

 <img style="width: 700px; height 500px; float:middle;" src="../../assets/img/3-Blockchain/3.2-utxo-money-example.png"/>
 ---
 ## Paradigm A How would we do this?
 * 1.)
-You have some uniquely identifiable piece of data with a signature attached(A hash which signifies some id of a spendable thing + a signature saying I can spend that thing) In more computer science terms we have some data that can be altered only by a specific entity so we want to provide proof we can alter it.
+You have some uniquely identifiable piece of data with a signature attached(A hash which signifies some id of a spendable thing + a signature saying I can spend that thing) In other words we have some data that can be altered only by a specific entity so we want to provide proof we can alter it.
 * 2.)
-You have some value assosciated with this piece of data and an owner(Value + Pubkey) Some data which can be altered along with a key stating who can alter it.
+You have data which can be altered along with a key stating who can alter it.(Value + Pubkey)
 * Thing 1 we can refer to as an input
 * Thing 2 we can refer to as an output
 ---